 Students are admitted to the law school without regard to their financial need (need-blind).
 Every attempt is made to provide full financial assistance in the form of federal and private educational loans to eligible students.
 Total loans, grants, and scholarships cannot exceed CU-Boulder's educational budget guidelines.

 A number of scholarships, fellowships, and awards are awarded annually on a competitive basis including both academic and financial considerations.
+A list of all scholarships funded by our generous community of alumni and friends is available here.

 Admitted first-year students do not need to apply for specific scholarships.
 Scholarship recipients will be selected by the Admissions and Financial Aid Committee after an offer of admission has been made.
 Merit awards are based predominately on admission credentials for first-year students.